jonkensta/ibp-server/docs/zeropi/readme.md

 We use the U-Boot mainline repository to create the SPL as well as the full U-Boot bootloader.
 They are compiled together into a single image.

-U-Boot buckets software architecture elements by CPU, SoC, and Board.
+U-Boot buckets common software architecture elements by CPU, SoC, and Board.
 For example, all boards using an Arm Cortex A7 CPU (such as our ZeroPi), will use the same CPU initialization code for compilation.
 Similarly, all boards using an AllWinner H3 SoC will use the same SoC initialization source code.

 - CPU: ```u-boot/arch/arm/cpu/armv7/sunxi```
 - SoC: ```u-boot/arch/arm/mach-sunxi```